-I began with a 100 gram package of Enoki.
-I cut away the dense, somewhat fibrous common ‘root’ and then separated the individual mushrooms from each other, leaving some of the tiniest still grouped together.
+- Trim the densely fibrous common ‘root’ away from the bunch of mushrooms and separate the the individual mushrooms from each other, leaving some of the tiniest still grouped together.